-Online learning is an important component of 21st century education, and PRIM&R’s Ethical Research Oversight Course (E-ROC) (formerly the Ethical Oversight of Human Subjects Research online course) is a thorough, authoritative, and user-friendly way to learn how to navigate the human subject protections landscape.
+Online learning is an important component of 21st century education, and PRIM&R’s Ethical Research Oversight Course (E-ROC) is a thorough, authoritative, and user-friendly way to learn how to navigate the human subject protections landscape.
 E-ROC is geared toward new IRB members and staff, as well as toward those seeking a refresher on the core principles of research regulations and underlying ethical principles.
 Simulated IRB meetings and discussions provide a practical, and interactive, introduction to all aspects of research oversight.
 PRIM&R developed this course after assessing a need for reliable, affordable research ethics education.

 E-ROC offers the perfect blend of critical information and adult learning pedagogy.
 Special features include: